 Concept Drawings, courtesy of Watt International

-The dock between the fire pump hut and gift shop has served our community long and well, but it is at the end of its lifespan.
-This summer the OHPS is fundraising to replace it.
-In keeping with the original wharf design which has welcomed visitors since 1906, the underpinnings and deck boards will be rebuilt.
-This central piece will be raised approximately 14 inches to match the elevation of the fixed docks at either end.
+The dock between the fire pump hut and gift shop will be raised approximately 14 inches to match the elevation of the fixed docks at either end.
 Further expansion into the bay will provide more space for visitors, islanders, campers, regatta racers and social eventers!
+The original wharf design which has welcomed visitors since 1906 will be kept.

-Two contractors have reviewed drawings prepared by Watt International and submitted cost estimates to the OHPS board.
-Fundraising began quietly last year.
-Thanks to the many who have already generously given, we have raised $425,000!
-We are more than halfway to our fundraising goal of $750,000.
+Thank you to the many donors who have generously given!
 Your support will ensure that the historical Ojibway front dock, central to our treasured summers in Pointe au Baril, will continue to be the number one gathering place for ALL!

 If you have any questions, please do not hesitate to contact us.